HongXunyang/rixs_pre_toolbox/packages/structure_factor_calculator/info_samson.md

 - Write tests for the code.
 Use pytest and put tests file in the `tests/structure_factor_calculator/` folder.
 - Ideally, each function should be tested with multiple test cases.
+- Push to github when all tests pass.

 # Bonus